Kvalyr/XCOM2OverridesManager/README.md

 # What does it do?
-* Scans your XCOM2 / WotC / Workshop mods for ModClassOverrides
+* Scans your installed XCOM2 / WotC / Workshop mods for ModClassOverrides
-* Checks existing ModClassOverrides in your XComEngine.ini
+* Checks existing `ModClassOverrides` in your `XComEngine.ini`
-* Removes outdated overrides
+* Removes outdated overrides (ie; from mods that have been removed or deactivated)
 * Adds missing overrides
 * Warn about duplicate & conflicting overrides